dtn7/dtn7-rs/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE-MIT)
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE-APACHE)

-Rust implementation of a Daemon for DTN7 Bundle Protocol draft https://tools.ietf.org/html/draft-ietf-dtn-bpbis-23
+Rust implementation of a daemon for DTN7 Bundle Protocol draft https://tools.ietf.org/html/draft-ietf-dtn-bpbis-23

 Plus:
 * Minimal TCP Convergence Layer Protocol https://tools.ietf.org/html/draft-ietf-dtn-mtcpcl-01
 * A simple HTTP Convergence Layer
+* Convenient command line tools to interact with the daemon
+* A simple web interface for status information about `dtnd`

 A similar golang implementation can be found here: https://github.com/dtn7/dtn7-go

 The actual BP7 implementation can be found here: https://github.com/dtn7/bp7-rs

 Currently a very basic service discovery, MTCP & HTTP CLs, flooding/epidemic/sink-routing and a rest command interface are implemented.
+Both addressing schemes, *dtn* as well as *ipn* are supported.

 **Beware, the API is not always idiomatic rust and lacks documentation and tests at the moment.**

-I consider this code to be very unpolished and far from finished.
-Correct forwarding, administrative records and various other pieces are also not much tested yet.
-Furthermore, the rest interface is totally undocumented and unfinished :)
+I consider this code to be work-in-progress and not finished yet.
+Also the rest interface is totally undocumented and unfinished at the moment:)

 ## Installation